Emoji-COLRv0/Emoji-COLRv0/README.md

 ## How do I get the fonts?

-Take a look in the 'font' folder.
+Take a look in the 'fonts' folder.

 TODO